gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 of air.
 The ring was blinding me.
 I let go of him, grabbed Hediyeh's arm, and planted my feet on the waterstone to try to pull her away.

-Cold\...
+Cold...
 I have never felt cold like that.
 It was as if ice water was flooding into my veins.
 The waterstone wanted.
 The cold rose through my legs, into my body.
 I pulled weakly at Hediyeh's arm.
 It was too late.
 The cold was in my heart, sucking all my strength away.
 I couldn't---